stepp1/research-app/INSTALL.md

 I've always ran into problems when installing from an environtment.yml.
 Specially, when running in a Docker container.

-Therefore, I'm going to list the steps I took to install the environment.
+Therefore, here's a list of the steps I took to install the environment.

 First let's clone the repository:
 ```bash